APOLLO INFORMAL INVESTMENT

 Who are the co-investors/follow-up investors?

-We have co-invested with a wide variety of Angel Syndicate, VCs, and Family offices from the UK, Europe, and the USA.
+We have co-invested with various Angel Syndicate, VCs, and Family offices from the UK, Europe, and the USA.
 We are not a Scottish co-investment partner.

 What is the legal process?

-We used standardized Investment Agreements and Articles of Association that can be found on our website.
+We used standardized Investment Agreements and Articles of Association found on our website.
 We have used Seedlegals in the past.